 As a student at UHS, you will find that you can be involved and have an impact here by participating and taking leadership roles in a wide range of student-run organizations and clubs.
 These groups enable you to apply your energies to meaningful pursuits outside of your classes.
 It is easy to start your own club at UHS; every year, students create and manage dozens of clubs and organizations with the guidance of faculty sponsors.

 Clubs may include: Amnesty International, Art Club, Asian Club, Astronomy Club, Black Students Union, DanceDanceRevolution Club, Debate Club, Devil’s Advocate (school newspaper), Disney Club, Diversity Committee, Dodge Ballers, Epic Movie Club, Food Club, French Club, Gender and Sexuality Awareness, Girls Who Code, Green Club, Grilling for Good Club, Hope Cures Club, Investment Club, Kiva Club, Italian Club, Jewish Club, Kiva Club, Latino Club, Math Pi-rates, Middle Eastern Club, Retrospect (School Yearbook), Robotics Club, Russian Club, The Satonics (student-run a capella group), Software Development Club, Stories for Success, Student Council, Students for Women's Equality and Rights, and VOX (Literary Magazine).

 The UHS Office of College Counseling carefully guides our students and families through the college admissions process.
 Our graduates attend a variety of colleges and universities all around the country and the world.
-For a complete list of where our students matriculate, please visit our UHS Profile.
+For a complete list of where our students matriculate, please visit the 2017 UHS School Profile.